AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLContainer/AddAnyContent.md

 AutomationMLContainer.AddAnyContent Method (PackagePart, Stream, Uri, String, Boolean)
 ======================================================================================
-AutomationML 2.1 APIAdds any content from the specified stream resource to the package creating relationships to the package and to the part, containing the root document using the relationship type [AnyContent][1].
+Adds any content from the specified stream resource to the package creating relationships to the package and to the part, containing the root document using the relationship type [AnyContent][1].

   **Namespace:**  [Aml.Engine.AmlObjects][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)